 DAISY Award for extraordinary nurses

-DAISY Award honorees personify Children’s Hospitals and Clinics of Minnesota’s remarkable patient experiences.
+DAISY Award honorees personify Children’s Minnesota’s remarkable patient experiences.
 These nurses consistently demonstrate excellence through their extraordinary compassionate care and clinical expertise, and they are recognized as outstanding role models in our nursing community.

 What is The DAISY Award?

 The DAISY Award is a nationwide program that rewards and celebrates the compassionate care and extraordinary clinical skill given by nurses.
 The award is given in memory of J. Patrick Barnes, whose family wanted to celebrate “extraordinary nurses everywhere who make an enormous difference in the lives of so many people”.
 Children’s is proud to be a DAISY Award Hospital Partner, recognizing one of our nurses with this special honor every month.

 DAISY Award recipients exemplify the kind of nurse that our patients, their families, and our staff recognize as an outstanding role model.
 She/he consistently meets the following criteria:

 - Provides compassionate care in alignment with Children’s nursing values:

 - Demonstrates partnerships of mutual respect, caring, and collaboration among families and colleagues as exemplified by Children’s Service Standards

 - Provides care that is family-centered, holistic, developmentally appropriate and culturally sensitive — creating an extraordinary experience

 The Professional Development Council reviews nominations and selects award winners.